akeamc/studier/FAFA56/lab4/main.typ

 Samples C and D do not exhibit the same current peaks as A and B, which suggests that they are single barrier structures.
 Since the current for the same voltage is much lower in D than in C, we can conclude that the barrier in D is higher than in C.

 = Discussion

+(TODO)

+The amperage of sample D is extremely low.
+Also, it is nonzero with a voltage bias of 0 which suggests that there is a significant relative error in the measurement.

 #bibliography("bibliography.bib", style: "american-physics-society")